freeCodeCamp/freeCodeCamp/guide/english/python/keywords/index.md

 ---
 ## Python Keywords

+Keywords are the reserved words present in all programming languages .Python has a list of
-Python has a list of <a href='https://docs.python.org/3/reference/lexical_analysis.html#keywords' target='_blank' rel='nofollow'>keywords</a> that cannot be used as identifiers (variable names).
-Trying to use any of these keywords as variables will create a <b>Syntax Error</b> and your Python script will not be run:
+<a href='https://docs.python.org/3/reference/lexical_analysis.html#keywords' target='_blank' rel='nofollow'>keywords</a> that cannot be used as function names or identifiers (variable names) .Python is a dynamic language , so the list of keywords may change in future.
+Currently,  there are 33 keywords in Python 3.3 .
+Trying to use any of these keywords as variables will create a <b>Syntax Error</b> and your Python script will not run:

     >>> False = "Hello campers!"
     File "<stdin>"